Get in touch Get in touch

 Freedom From Fear Survey

-Take our quick survey to tell us about your experiences of abuse, threats and violence at work.
+Tell us about your experiences of abuse, threats and violence at work.
+We have a separate survey for shopworkers, delivery drivers and call centre workers